-- Becoming a deputy for a person with dementia
+- How to apply to become a deputy for a person with dementia

-- How to apply to become a deputy
+- Who to inform when you become a deputy

-- Support from the Office of the Public Guardian
+- Supervision and support from the Office of the Public Guardian

 - You are here: Deputies and dementia - frequently asked questions

-- Becoming a deputy - more resources
+- Becoming a deputy - useful organisations

 As a deputy, can I give gifts on behalf of my relative?

-When acting as a deputy can I claim for any out-of-pocket expenses?
+When acting as a deputy, can I claim for any out-of-pocket expenses?

 Yes.
 When acting as someone’s deputy you can claim for certain expenses, as long as they are reasonable.
 People often don’t claim back expenses for a variety of reasons, but no one should be left out of pocket for acting as a deputy.
 If you are acting on behalf of a friend or relative, they probably wouldn’t want you to pay these expenses yourself.

 You can only claim for certain expenses when they are for the purposes of performing your role as a deputy – for example, postage costs, car parking tickets and travel expenses incurred through carrying out your duties.
 You cannot charge for travel costs for a general family visit.